slbailey/retrowaves/FUTURE_ENHANCEMENTS_SYSTEM.md

 ## 12. Summary

-This document is a sandbox of ideas — future enhancements that can extend Appalachia Radio beyond its core architecture.
+This document is a sandbox of ideas — future enhancements that can extend Retrowaves beyond its core architecture.

 Nothing here changes the THINK/DO design or the canonical architecture.